Pension income splitting

 - Eligible pension income

-- How do you split your pension income?
+- How to split your pension income

 Transferring spouse or common-law partner

-For the purpose of the joint election to split pension income, the transferring spouse or common-law partner is the individual who receives eligible pension income and who elects to allocate part of that income to their spouse or common-law partner (the receiving spouse or common-law partner).
+For the purpose of the joint election to split pension income, the transferring spouse or common-law partner is the individual who receives eligible pension income and elects to allocate part of that income to their spouse or common-law partner (the receiving spouse or common-law partner).

 Receiving spouse or common-law partner